zulip/zulip/templates/zerver/api/get-profile.md

 {end_tabs}

-## Arguments
+## Parameters

-This endpoint takes no arguments.
+This endpoint takes no parameters.

 ## Response